|

 If you are looking for the Sanzhi UFO houses (三芝飛碟屋), stop looking; the Sanzhi UFO houses were destroyed in 2010.
 There are UFO houses all around Taiwan, but Wanli has the largest group of these houses.
 Go see them soon before they are demolished too!

 Hours: 24/7 Price: Free Activities: You can book a SUP / Paddle Board experience at Feitsui Bay on KKday here.
 Tours: You can book a tour to Taiwan's North Coast on TripAdvisor here, Klook here, or KKday here.
 You can book a Private Laomei Green Reef Day Tour from Taipei on TripAdvisor here or KKday here.
-Hotels on Taiwan's Northern Coast: We recommend Fullon Hotel which has locations in Tamsui and Fulong near the beach (book on Booking.com here, Tripadvisor here, Agoda here, or Hotels.com here).
-We have also stayed at and recommend Hai Xia Your Home which is right in front of Fulong Beach (book on Booking.com here, Tripadvisor here, Agoda here, or Hotels.com here).
-Looking for a hotel?
-We recommend booking through Booking.com here, which provides the best quality selection of accommodation in Taiwan.
+Hotels in Wanli: We recommend CT Green Bay Hot Spring Hotel, which is still in operation in Wanli, and has great views of the ocean, and includes a hot spring (book on Agoda here or Booking.com here).
 Find out where to stay in our Taiwan hotels guide or search for the best hotel deals in Taiwan here.
 How to get there: By Bus: There are many buses that pass the area.
 You'll want to get off at Green Bay (翡翠灣).
 You can purchase a discount easy card to use on the MRT and buses from Klook here or KKday here.
 You can also book an MRT travel pass on Klook here.
 By Car/Scooter: Take Provincial highway 2 west out of Keelung, and keep going until you reach the Howard Green Bay Resort.
 If you are looking for car rentals, you can also search Qeeq here, Klook here, or KKday here.
 You can also check out our car rental guide here.
 Looking for scooter rental in northern Taiwan?
 You can search on Klook here or KKday here to search for options.
 You can also check out our scooter rental guide here.
 By Bicycle: Cycling is the best way to enjoy Taiwan's landscapes if you have the time and energy.
 Looking for bicycle rentals in Taiwan?
 You can use Taiwan's many Youbike sharing stations, or search for rentals on KKday here, and search for tours on Klook here.
 You can also check out our Taiwan cycling guide here.
 You can also book a cycling tour on TripAdvisor here.
 For more information, check out our Taiwan transportation guide here.
-Map: Please see below:
+Map: Please see below: Whether you are coming to Taiwan for three days or for three years, it can be hard getting used to a new country, and new culture, and a new way of living.
+To help you out, we have prepared this guide to help you survive and thrive in this amazing country.

 Table of Contents